Procedures for Review By the DHHB

 a) the right to be informed of the charges in writing, the time and place of the offense and his or her accuser.

-b) the right to have an active St. Lawrence University student, staff, or faculty member accompany him/her throughout the hearing for support and as an advisor.
-The complainant is not entitled to be accompanied or represented by an attorney-at-law or a non-community member (i.e. not an active member of SLU community) at the hearings or meetings with the DHHB or Hearing Board chairperson and/or facilitator in preparation for the hearings.
+b) the right to have an active St. Lawrence University student, staff, or faculty member accompany him/her throughout investigatory meetings or meetings with the Review Panel for support and as an advisor.
+The complainant is not entitled to be accompanied or represented by an attorney-at-law or a non-community member (i.e. not an active member of SLU community) unless otherwise required by law.
 In all cases, the Advisor’s role is to consult with and support the party and he/she may not do so in any way which disrupts or distracts from the proceedings.
-The Advisor is not permitted to speak or otherwise make any direct statements to the DHHB.
+The Advisor is not permitted to speak or otherwise make any direct statements to the investigator(s) and/or DHHB.
 Each party who wishes to be heard must speak on his/her own behalf.
-An advisor who does abide by the role may be precluded from further participation in meetings/hearings.
+An advisor who does abide by the role may be precluded from further participation in meetings.

 c) the right to provide a personal statement of events.

-d) the right to ask that witnesses be called by the Hearing Board to provide relevant information.
-However, the Hearing Board may establish a reasonable limit on the number of witnesses and also place reasonable restrictions on the introduction of any proffered information.
+d) the right to ask that witnesses be interviewed during the investigation to provide relevant information.
+However, the investigators may establish a reasonable limit on the number of witnesses and also place reasonable restrictions on the introduction of any proffered information.

 e) the right to appeal.

-f) the right to identify one member of the DHHB, without cause, who is asked to recuse himself/herself from consideration for serving on the Hearing Board and is replaced by another member.
+f) the right to identify one member of the DHHB, without cause, who is asked to recuse himself/herself from consideration for serving on the Review Panel and is replaced by another member.

 g) the right to decline to answer a question.
-However, the Hearing Board proceeds based on the information provided.
+However, the investigation and review process proceeds based on the information provided.

-After having heard from each party and relevant witnesses as determined by the Hearing Board, and prior to rendering its final decision, a summary of information received by the Hearing Board which it considers relevant will be provided to each party by the facilitator for the Hearing Board for the specific complaint, together with the written personal statement (if any) of each party appended.
-Each party to the complaint will then have a final opportunity to respond, either in writing or in person, as determined by the Hearing Board.
-In the course of this process, the identification of witnesses may be kept confidential, as determined by the Hearing Board, unless such identification is reasonably necessary to a party's ability to respond.
+After having reviewed the investigatory report, and prior to rendering its final decision, a summary of information received by the Review Panel which it considers relevant will be provided to each party by the facilitator for the Review Panel for the specific complaint, together with the written personal statement (if any) of each party appended.
+Each party to the complaint will then have 72 hours in which to respond, either in writing or in person, as determined by the Review Panel.
+In the course of this process, the identification of witnesses may be kept confidential, as determined by the investigatory/Review Panel, unless such identification is reasonably necessary to a party's ability to respond.

-The Hearing Board will issue a written report to the Vice President of the division of the party charged (except that in the case of faculty, it will go to the Associate Dean for Faculty Affairs) and to each of the parties to the complaint within, normally, 14 calendar days of the conclusion of the hearing process.
-The Hearing Board's report should identify the complaint, the parties involved, and present the Hearing Board's recommendation(s), with rationale.
-The Vice President is free to discuss the written report with the Facilitator and/or any or all members of the Hearing Board for the complaint.
-Within a reasonable time, normally within 14 calendar days of the receipt of the report, the Vice President, taking the report of the Hearing Board into consideration, will make a decision and convey that decision in writing, with rationale, to the complainant and the party charged, with a copy to the Facilitator for the Hearing Board for the complaint.
+The Review Panel will issue a written report to the Vice President of the division of the party charged (except that in the case of faculty, it will go to the Associate Dean for Faculty Affairs) and to each of the parties to the complaint within, normally, 14 calendar days of the conclusion of the review process.
+The Review Panel's report should identify the complaint, the parties involved, and present the Panel's recommendation(s), with rationale.
+The Vice President is free to discuss the written report with the Facilitator and/or any or all members of the Review Panel for the complaint, or the investigator(s).
+Within a reasonable time, normally within 14 calendar days of the receipt of the report, the Vice President, taking the report of the Review Panel into consideration, will make a decision and convey that decision in writing, with rationale, to the complainant and the party charged, with a copy to the Facilitator for the Review Panel for the complaint.

-In instances where the alleged incident(s) are found to be in violation (in whole or in part) of University Policies other than the Discriminatory Harassment Policy, the Hearing Board report may proceed as described, with the unacceptable conduct and relevant policies identified for action by the supervising Vice President.
+In instances where the alleged incident(s) are found to be in violation (in whole or in part) of University Policies other than the Discriminatory Harassment Policy, the Review Panel report may proceed as described, with the unacceptable conduct and relevant policies identified for action by the supervising Vice President.

 In cases where a Vice President who otherwise would participate in this process is a party to the Complaint, the President will appoint an appropriate substitute for this process.
-In cases where the President is a party to the complaint, the Chairperson of the Board of Trustees will appoint appropriate personnel to receive the Hearing Board’s report and hear any appeal.
+In cases where the President is a party to the complaint, the Chairperson of the Board of Trustees will appoint appropriate personnel to receive the Review Panel’s report and hear any appeal.

 - Students, faculty, or staff who violate sanctions imposed under the Discriminatory Harassment Policy shall be subject to further disciplinary action up to and including termination from the University as determined by the President, or his/her designee.

-- No meeting of the DHHB or any Hearing Boards of the DHHB on a complaint shall be recorded in any way other than the individual notes taken by those present.
+- No meeting of the DHHB or any Review Panel of the DHHB on a complaint shall be recorded in any way other than the individual notes taken by those present.

-- All records and relevant files of the DHHB and Hearing Boards of the DHHB will be kept in the Office of Human Resources for at least three years.
+- All records and relevant files of the DHHB and Review Panel (including investigatory information) will be kept in the Office of Human Resources for at least three years.

-- Issues and questions that are not specifically addressed in the above are resolved by a majority vote of the available members [those who are available for consultation within a reasonable time] of the DHHB or, in connection with a specific matter arising before a Hearing Board, by a majority vote of the available members of that Hearing Board.
+- Issues and questions that are not specifically addressed in the above are resolved by a majority vote of the available members [those who are available for consultation within a reasonable time] of the DHHB or, in connection with a specific matter arising before a Review Panel, by a majority vote of the available members of that Review Panel.

-- Proceedings of the DHHB shall be kept confidential to the extent practicable and participants in the process (whether as parties, witnesses or members of the DHHB), should not publicly discuss these proceedings.
+- Proceedings of the DHHB shall be kept confidential to the extent practicable and participants in the process (whether as parties, witnesses or members of the DHHB), are reuqested to not publicly discuss these proceedings.

 With respect to any given matter/issue, the Chairperson, in his/her discretion, may appoint a member of the DHHB to serve as his/her "designee."
 Any authority vested in the Chairperson under these procedures is also vested in his/her designee.